Strong coupling of collective optical resonances in dielectric metasurfaces: Results and discussion

 Formally, using the contribution of the coupled dipoles to the reflection coefficient (Eq.~\ref{rTE}), an effective polarizability can be defined for the hybrid modes as

-In this context, since the hybrid modes are formed by two resonant dipole contributions, which generally possess different quality factors, the resonance of the coupled system will exhibit a Fano profile (see for example the resonant band in Fig~\ref{fig:r_glycerin_num}(a1) and the corresponding experimental and spectra in Fig.~\ref{fig:t_g_exp}(a2,b2)).
-Note that the hybrid mode in Fig~\ref{fig:r_glycerin_num}(a1) follows the Rayleigh anomaly on the diffraction-free side of the dispersion.
+In this context, since the hybrid modes are formed by two resonant dipole contributions, which generally possess different quality factors, the resonance of the coupled system will exhibit a Fano profile (see, for example, the resonant band between the hybrid resonances in Fig~\ref{fig:r_glycerin_num}(a1), and the corresponding experimental and simulated spectra in Fig.~\ref{fig:t_g_exp}(a2,b2)).
+Note that the hybrid mode at longer wavelength in Fig~\ref{fig:r_glycerin_num}(a1) follows the Rayleigh anomaly on the diffraction-free side of the dispersion.
 This is due to the fact that, neglecting coupling between the modes, the quasi-sBIC (Fig.~\ref{fig:r_glycerin_num}(d2)) and SLR (Fig.~\ref{fig:r_glycerin_num}(c2)) are also formed in this region with increasing angle of incidence.
 To further prove the emergence of strong coupling, we evaluate the required conditions for the coupling coefficients~\cite{zhang2018photonic,cao2020normal,Weber2023}: